midhunsayshai/Fifa_project_data_analysis/README.md

 Jupyter Notebook

 ****Visualizations Included**
-Bar charts for top and bottom salaries
+1. Bar charts for top and bottom salaries.
-Distribution plots for total salary
+2. Distribution plots for total salary
-Countplot for preferred foot
+3. Countplot for preferred foot
-Additional insights from summary statistics
+4. Additional insights from summary statistics

 **Conclusion**
 1. This project helps understand the salary structure of FIFA players and their characteristics.